thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   So drop us an enquiry today (we are friendly :-), and we'll send you some info and rates for your perfect hen's party cruise.
 accordionSection:
   accordion:
+    - title: Why choose sailing in paradise?
+      dropdownContent: >-
+        G﻿uest happiness is at the root of everything we do at Sailing in Paradise so you can feel confident we will do our very best to make your experience (from booking through to the charter itself) memorable for all the right reasons.

+        **So﻿ why book with us?**

+        **Rated 5* by guests** -  Over 500 authentic guest reviews online

+        **B﻿espoke Service** - Our team will deliver a customised booking and charter experience

+        **Marina Berthing** - Easy access at our commercial marina berth

+        **BYO  Welcome** - We provide you with eskies and ice

+        **C﻿atering/Drinks Available** - We can arrange everything for you if preferred

+        **Incredible sound systems -** Upgraded speakers and amps so your party doesn't fall flat

+        **S﻿pace and Style** - Extremely spacious deck areas and infinitely stylish vessels

+        **E﻿asy Beach Access** - Equipped for beach landings

+        **T﻿ransparent Pricing** - No hidden extra costs, what you see is what you pay

+        **F﻿riendly, engaging crew -** Our crew love people just as much as they love boats :-)
     - dropdownContent: >-
         When you book a hen's party cruise with Sailing in Paradise you can expect a quality of service from years of experience in the industry